-3. The resistors in the instrumentation amplifier shown below are labeled with their nominal values.
+1. The resistors in the instrumentation amplifier shown below are labeled with their nominal values.
 A sinusoidal differential-mode voltage with the waveform given by the expression below is applied across the input terminals of the amplifier (between nodes v{I1} and v{I2}).
-The common-mode voltage gain of the second stage is 0.028 V/V. Find the resulting peak-to-peak differential voltage $v{int2} - v{int1}$ and peak-to-peak differential output voltage v{od} .
-The power supply voltages are ±15 V but are not shown in the diagram to improve clarity.
+The common-mode voltage gain of the second stage is 0.028 V/V. Find the resulting peak-to-peak differential intermediate voltage $v{int2} - v{int1}$ and the peak-to-peak differential output voltages are ±15 V but are not shown in the diagram to improve clarity.

-- 4. Suppose that nearby building wiring causes a common-mode periodic signal with a peak-to-peak voltage of 120 mVpp and a frequency of 60 Hz to appear at the two inputs of the instrumentation amplifier considered in the previous problem.
-All of the resistor values are the same as in the previous problem as is the common-mode gain of the second stage.
-Ignoring the differential-mode input voltage, find the peak-to-peak common-mode node voltages at the v{int1}, v{int2}, and v_o nodes. - 5.
-The instrumentation amplifier shown below was accidentally assembled with the wrong value for resistor R_7 ; its value should have been 100 k Ω .
+2. Referring to the instrumentation amplifier considered in the previous problem, suppose that nearby building wiring causes a common-mode periodic signal with a peak-to-peak voltage of 120 mVpp and a frequency of 60 Hz to appear at the two inputs v{I1} and v{I2} .
+All resistor values are the same as in the previous problem.
+The common-mode gain of the second stage is also the same.
+Ignoring the differential-mode input voltage, find the peak-to-peak common-mode node voltages at the v{int1} , v{int2} , and v_o nodes.

+3. The instrumentation amplifier shown below was accidentally assembled with the wrong value for resistor R_7 ; its value should have been 100 k Ω .
 All resistors have 5% tolerance; the values shown are the nominal ones.
 If the common-mode gain A{cm2} of the second stage is 0.0044 V/V, find the differential-mode and common-mode gains of the full amplifier to reasonably good approximations (accurate to $\pm 5\%$ or so).
+Also find the CMRR expressed in decibels.

-6. The instrumentation amplifier depicted below uses 1% tolerance resistors in the first stage and 0.1% tolerance resistors in the second stage.
+4. The instrumentation amplifier depicted below uses 1% tolerance resistors in the first stage and 0.1% tolerance resistors in the second stage.
 The circuit is unusual in that resistor R_5 has been split into a fixed portion R{5a} and a variable portion R{5b} .
 The variable resistor can have a minimum value of zero and a maximum value R{5bmax} .
 Find the required values for R{5a} and R{5bmax} so that the overall nominal differential-mode gain varies from 40 to 100 V/V. Also find the lowest possible overall CMRR value (expressed in dB) obtained as R{5b} is varied over its full range of values.
 That is, find the worst-case CMRR obtained over the full range of differential-mode gains from $A_d = 40$ to 100 V/V.